Frequently asked questions

 How long is the book?

-At around 60,000 words, it’s roughly 60% of the length of the original Hunger Games.
+At around 100,000 words, it’s about the same length as the original Hunger Games book.

 What genre(s) is this book?